rusenaite/solid_notes_about_SOLID/README.md

 2. Merges.
 Multiple people changing the same source file for different reasons.
 To avoid this problem is to separate code that supports different actors.
 Solution - move the functions into different classes.

 SRP appears at two different levels:
-- Level of components (relates to [Common Closure Principle](https://ericbackhage.net/clean-code/the-common-closure-principle/))
+- Level of components (relates to [Common Closure Principle :link:](https://ericbackhage.net/clean-code/the-common-closure-principle/))
 - Architectural level (relates to [Axis of Change💡](#axis-of-change))

 ## <a name="ocp">3.4 OCP - Open-Closed Principle (goal of OO architecture)</a>